ThomasDaheim/GPXEditor/README.md

 * SunPath: show direction and point of sunrise & sunset on the map
 * TimeZone: added timezone support where necessary (SunPath calculations, TimeZone overlay)
 * Performance: drastically improve speed of reading SRTM data and showing it
+* Performance: change horizon viewer to use canvas from hansolo charts
+* Updated dependencies
+* Bugfixes!
+Various bugs that have crept in over time are now fixed

 ### Update v5.6